Ralerus/eventlab-doc/Software Requirements Specification/Software Requirements Specification.md

 Although this situation is definitely exaggerated, we felt the need for a tool that provides an intuitive way of organizing events.
 We wanted to extend the advantages of classic calendar applications with what-to-bring-lists and a chat functionality - strictly separated for each event to avoid confusion.

 At that moment, the idea of **EventLAB** was born. *Event*: This means meeting friends and colleagues - having a good time!
-And *LAB*: That's us: Lukas, Anett and Ben.
+And *LAB*: That's us -  Lukas, Anett and Ben.
 But it also stands for laboratory: a place where you can exceed limits and try to make the world a better place.

 ### 2.2 Use Case Diagram